 As in many places, services provided by the public medical sector in Hong Kong are always in great demand and waiting times for non-urgent or stable cases can be long.
 To give yourself a wider option in healthcare, it is recommended that you take out health insurance.
 There are many insurance providers and health insurance plans in Hong Kong from which you can choose from.
 Local health insurance plans cost less as they only cover medical expenses incurred in Hong Kong.
 Depending on your needs, you may wish to consider international health insurance plans which give your more flexibility by being transferable to different countries but understandably attract a higher premium.

-9. Depending on where your driving licence is issued, you may apply for a full driving licence by direct issue without test in Hong Kong.
+Depending on where your driving licence was issued, you may apply for direct issue of a Hong Kong full driving licence without test in Hong Kong.

-If your driving licence was not issued by one of the countries or places specified by the Transport Department, you can apply for a temporary driving licence which is subject to, among other things, your having applied for a driving test within 3 months after the date of arrival in Hong Kong.
+If your driving licence was not issued by one of the recognized countries or places specified by the Transport Department, you can apply for a temporary driving licence which is subject to, among other things, your having applied for a driving test within 3 months after the date of arrival in Hong Kong, to drive in Hong Kong before obtaining a Hong Kong full driving licence.
 If the holder of a temporary driving licence subsequently fails in any part of the driving test, the temporary driving licence will be cancelled immediately and the relevant holder cannot apply for another temporary driving licence.

-Please refer to the Transport Department's website for further information.
+Please refer to the Transport Department website for further information.

 Kindergarten education in Hong Kong is optional, but virtually all children aged 3 to 5 were attending kindergartens in the 2021/22 school year.
 Kindergartens are run privately, but the Government provides a subsidy sufficient for the provision of good quality half-day service to local non-profit-making kindergartens joining the kindergarten education scheme.
 Further details on kindergarten education can be found at the website of the Education Bureau (EDB).